Proof-of-principle experimental demonstration of quantum gate verification

 \emph{Experimental setup. }---The experimental setup to implement the single-qubit gate verification is shown in Fig. 2.
-An ultraviolet laser with a central wavelength of 405 nm is focused on a type-II beta-barium-borate (BBO) crystal to generate a photon pair $|H\rangle_1|V\rangle_2$, where H and V denote horizontal and vertical polarizations respectively.
-After the triggering of photon 2, photon 1 is prepared at the desired state via the half-wave plate HWP1 and the quarter-wave plate QWP1 as the input state for the verification of the quantum gate, which is realized by HWP2 and QWP2.
-After passing through the quantum gate, the output quantum state is measured by the device (QWP3, HWP3, the polarization beamsplitter PBS1 and the single-photon counting modules SPCMs) at the desired measurement basis.
+A 50 mW ultraviolet laser with a central wavelength of 405 nm is focused on a type-II BBO crystal to generate a photon pair $|H\rangle_1|V\rangle_2$, where H and V denote horizontal and vertical polarizations respectively.
+After the triggering of photon 2, photon 1 is prepared at the desired state via the HWP1 and the QWP1 as the input state for the verification of the quantum gate, which is realized by QWP4, HWP2 and QWP2 (each waveplate has been precisely calibrated before the experiment, and the deviation angle of the optical axis is within $0.5^0$).
+After passing through the quantum gate, the output quantum state is measured by the device (QWP3, HWP3, the PBS1 and the SPCMs) at the desired measurement basis (see Appendix A).

-\emph{Results. }---We choose two general single-qubit gates $U_a$ and $U_b$ for demonstrating the scheme of QGV, where
+\emph{Results. }---Our experiments follow strictly the non-trace-preserving prepare-and-measure scheme of the Ref. \cite{33Liu}.
+We choose three general single-qubit gates $U_a$, $U_b$ and $U_c$ for demonstrating the scheme of QGV, where

+The matrices of the three single-qubit gates $U_a$, $U_b$ and $U_c$ are generated randomly by calling the function RandomUnitary \cite{John}, and their physical implementation is achieved by using two QWPs and one HWP as shown in Fig.~2.